Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Optimal Behavior for Multi-prediction Learning, and Approximations

 \section{Optimal Behavior for Multi-prediction Learning, and Approximations}

 One natural question given this variety of intrinsic rewards, is if there is an optimal approach.
 In some settings, there is in fact a clear answer.
-In a stationary, stateless problem where the goal is to estimate means of multiple targets, it has been shown that the behavior agent should take actions proportional to the variance of each target to obtain minimal regret \cite{antos2008active}.
-For a stationary setting, with state, an optimal approach would be to take actions to maximize information gain---the reduction in entropy after an update---across learners \citep{orseau2013universal}.
-We therefore use information gain as the criteria to measure optimal action selection.
-In this section, we describe how to maximize information gain in an ideal case, and approximation strategies otherwise.
+In a stationary, stateless problem where the goal is to estimate means of multiple targets, it has been shown that the behavior agent should take actions proportional to the variance of each target to obtain minimal regret \citep{antos2008active}.
+For a stationary setting, with state, an optimal approach would be to take actions to maximize Information Gain---the reduction in entropy after an update---across learners \citep{orseau2013universal}.
+We therefore use Information Gain as the criterion to measure optimal action selection.
+In this section, we describe how to maximize Information Gain in an ideal case, and how to approximate it otherwise.
 The goal of this section is to provide intuition and motivation, as we do not yet have theoretical claims about the approximation strategies.
-We hope instead for this discussion to help lead to such a formalization.

-We first show that information gain is maximized when maximizing expected Bayesian surprise, assuming Bayesian learners.
+We first show that Information Gain is maximized when maximizing expected Bayesian surprise, assuming Bayesian learners.
 A Bayesian learner updates weights $w$ for a parameterized distribution $p_w$ on the parameters $\theta$ needed to make the prediction $\that$.
 The parameters can be seen as a random variable, $\Theta$, with distribution $p_w$.
-The goal is to narrow this distribution around the true parameters $\theta^*$ that generate $\target$, i.e., $c$ is sampled from $p(c | \theta^*)$.
+The goal is to narrow this distribution around the true parameters $\theta^*$ that generate $\target$---that is, $c$ is sampled from $p(c | \theta^*)$.
 After seeing each new sample, the posterior distribution over parameters is computed using the previous distribution $p_{w_t}(\theta)$ and the new sample, $\target_t$, using the update